top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/30-final-project-report-fleet-communication.md

 ## Mission and Scope {fleet-communication-final-scope}

-With this project we enable Duckiebots to communicate with each other wirelessly with or without (&FEF: works in both cases) any centralized hardware.
+With this project we enable Duckiebots to communicate with each other on centralized and decentralized wireless network.

 ### Motivation {fleet-communication-final-result-motivation}

-In the previous state of Duckietown, Duckiebots were individual, autonomous agents, roaming around Duckietown with no way to communicate with each other (or only with the help of LED patterns, resulting in long interpretation times) (&FEF we could say that this kind of slow visual communication could be replaced).
-With the end goal being an automated taxi system: Duckiebots working together picking up and dropping off customers in the optimal way, the Duckiebots need to be able to communicate with each other.
+In the previous state of Duckietown, Duckiebots were individual, autonomous agents, roaming around Duckietown with no way to communicate with each other explicitly (the only method in existence is with the help of LED patterns, resulting in long interpretation times).
+Since the ultimate goal being an automated taxi system: Duckiebots working together picking up and dropping off customers in the optimal way; the Duckiebots needs to be able to communicate with each other efficiently.

-One important part of this communication setup is that it can be decentralized using a mesh network (&FEF: it does not need to be decentralized, the communication nodes and the network type are completely decoupled) and Duckiebots can join and leave the system without putting the whole network at risk of failing.
+One important part of this communication setup is that it can be decentralized, using a mesh network and Duckiebots can join and leave the system without putting the whole network at risk of failing.
 This also allows for the network to be scaled, given network limitations.

-Due to the current state of Duckietown, the communication is needed, but not limited to, fleet planning control to coordinate the fleet in a town with a pre-defined map. (&FEF: multi-SLAM was apparently never implemented, they did normal SLAM)
+Due to the current state of Duckietown, the communication is needed, but not limited to, fleet planning control to coordinate the fleet in a town with a predefined map.

 ### Existing solution {fleet-communication-final-literature}
 There was no prior work to build a communication system upon.
 Everything was implemented from scratch.